dig-eg-gaz/hugo-site/content/how-to/digitization/polished-tei-instructions.md

 ![cols-example-p-2-layout-xml](/img/cols-example-p-2-layout-xml.png)

 ### c. `<colSpan n="?"/>`
-This tag is used for items that are wider than a single column and are located in a spot where the page is not cannot be divided into even-sized columns using `<cols/>`.
+You will rarely need to use this tag.
+It is only used for items that are wider than a single column located where the page cannot be divided into even-sized columns using `<cols/>`.

 For example, the "Nile Gauge Reading" item at the bottom of this page should be preceded by a `<colSpan n="4"/)` tag.